CUCC Expedition Handbook

 be more impressed by an air of efficient organisation than one of last

 - This covers more than just rope and hangers.
-Will need to liaise
+The club and expo

 closely with sponsorship officer and club Tackle Master.